Schmorbonium/ECE-4710/docs/markdown/midTerm.md

 <!-- Insert Our PCB assembly Pictures -->
 PCB Assembly:
 We cut stencils out of thin Laminator sheets.
-Using the stencils we applied the solder paste, placed our components, then threw it in the oven for 15 minutes. *Bing Bang Boom, we got our selves a ~~cake~~ PCB*
+Using the stencils we applied the solder paste, placed our components, then threw it in the oven for 15 minutes. *Bing Bang Boom, we got our selves a <s>cake</s> PCB*

 For Next time: We need to make sure the stencils accommodate the Kerf of the Laser.
 (Possibly more, Our pads had too much solder so it took quite a bit of clean up to get them working.
 But they did work in the end.)